Committed to academic excellence, the graduate

 Committed to faith-based living and leadership in a global community, the graduate

-- supports family life and life in a faith community, rooted in prayer, gospel values and respect for the dignity of others.
+- supports family life and life in a faith community.

 - exhibits interpersonal skills that will enable her to form and sustain meaningful relationships with peers, family and adults in the community.

-- demonstrates leadership in her experiences in and outside of the classroom which promotes the creation of a more just and equitable society.
+- demonstrates leadership in her experiences in and outside of the classroom.

 - participates in the American political process in some clearly identified manner.